 When it comes to fishing tackle, variety and choices are abundant.
-But if your just getting started, or interested in knowing the detailed differences you may be wondering what are they different types of fishing reels, and there uses?
+But if you’re just getting started, or interested in knowing the detailed differences you may be wondering what are the different types of fishing reels, and their uses?

 There are four main types of fishing reels commonly used today:

 The spinning reel has become the modern icon for most anglers.
 They come in a variety of sizes from ultra-light models weighing just a few ounces, to heavy-duty models that can land large salmon from fast-moving rivers or pelagic fish deep offshore.

 The spinning reel takes time a bit of time to master.
 It’s easy to get line tangled, it’s more difficult to cast since it involves lifting the bale, holding down a loop of line with your index finger, then whipping the attached rod forward.
 But don’t worry- you can do it!